-Bottom Line: The Warrior Diet is about eating only small amounts of vegetables and fruits during the day, then eating one huge meal at night.
+Summary The Warrior Diet is about eating only small amounts of vegetables and fruits during the day and eating one huge meal at night.

 You don't actually need to follow a structured intermittent fasting plan to reap some of the benefits.

-Another option is to simply skip meals from time to time, when you don't feel hungry or are too busy to cook and eat.
+Another option is to simply skip meals from time to time, such as when you don't feel hungry or are too busy to cook and eat.

-It is a myth that people need to eat every few hours or they will hit "starvation mode" or lose muscle.
+It’s a myth that people need to eat every few hours or they’ll hit "starvation mode" or lose muscle.

 The human body is well equipped to handle long periods of famine, let alone missing one or two meals from time to time.

-Skipping 1 or 2 meals when you feel so inclined is basically a spontaneous intermittent fast.
+Skipping one or two meals when you feel inclined to do so is basically a spontaneous intermittent fast.

-Just make sure to eat healthy foods at the other meals.
+Just make sure to eat healthy foods during the other meals.

-Bottom Line: Another more "natural" way to do intermittent fasting is to simply skip 1 or 2 meals when you don't feel hungry or don't have time to eat.
+Summary Another more "natural" way to do intermittent fasting is to simply skip one or two meals when you don't feel hungry or don't have time to eat.

 There are a lot of people getting great results with some of these methods.

 Intermittent fasting is not for everyone.
-It is not something that anyone needs to do, it is just another tool in the toolbox that can be useful for some people.
+It’s not something that anyone needs to do.
+It’s just another tool in the toolbox that can be useful for some people.

-Some also believe that it may not be as beneficial for women as men, and it may also be a poor choice for people who are prone to eating disorders.
+Some also believe that it may not be as beneficial for women as men.
+It may also not be a recommended choice for people who have or are prone to eating disorders.

-If you decide to try this out, then keep in mind that you need to eat healthy as well.
+If you decide to try intermittent fasting, keep in mind that you need to eat healthy as well.

 Calories still count, and food quality is still absolutely crucial.

-For more details on intermittent fasting, read this: Intermittent Fasting 101 — The Ultimate Beginner's Guide.
+For more details on intermittent fasting, read: Intermittent Fasting 101 — The Ultimate Beginner's Guide.